389ds/389ds.github.io/docs/389ds/development/git-rules.md

 Working with Multiple Release Branches
 --------------------------------------

 At any given time, 389 will have one or more releases being supported, each with its own branch.
 For example, the 1.2.11 releases use the 389-ds-base-1.2.11 branch in git.
-At some point you will need to apply a patch to master and one or more of these release branches.
-It is still a good idea to work on a branch off of master and apply the patches in master branch, then cherry-pick your changes to the other release branches.
+At some point you will need to apply a patch to main and one or more of these release branches.
+It is still a good idea to work on a branch off of main and apply the patches in main branch, then cherry-pick your changes to the other release branches.

     git checkout -b 389-ds-base-VERSION # get the branch
-    git cherry-pick -e -x master # assumes you have just merged your commit with master
+    git cherry-pick -e -x main # assumes you have just merged your commit with main

 OR